bokeh/bokeh/sphinx/source/docs/user_guide.rst

     scatter = Scatter(g)
     scatter.title("iris dataset, gp_by_input").legend("top_left").width(600).height(400).notebook().show()

-As you can see, in the last two cases, we inferred the x and y labels from the pandas object, so you have not to be aware of specifying them yourself.
+As you can see, in the last two cases, we inferred the ``x`` and ``y`` labels from the pandas object, so you have not to be aware of specifying them by yourself.

-.. note:: For plotting just one group you can build a simple OrderedDict having the group of interest and pass this object to the interface, ie:
+.. note:: For plotting just one group you can build a simple ``OrderedDict`` having the group of interest and pass this object to the interface, ie:
 ::

     mu, sigma = 0, 0.5